 It is something I always loved with scuba diving.
 It always put on my route hidden gems.
 With such famous neighbours, Antibes and its billionaire superyacht marina, and Cannes and its international film festival, Golfe-Juan is surprisingly tucked away from the crowds on the “Cote d’Azur”.
-It was then the perfect extension to my scuba diving trip in Nice including a short road trip in between through Saint Paul de Vence.
+Just after diving in Nice, it was then the perfect extension to my trip including a scenic drive in-between through Saint Paul de Vence.

 Golfe-Juan forms with Vallauris a single municipality and they both are historical places.
 Golfe-Juan is the starting point of Napoleon Road.
 In 1815, the dismissed French Emperor tried a coup before being exiled to St Helena.
 It is today a lovely harbour town with a relaxed family atmosphere surrounded by yachts and sailboats.
 Higher in the hills, Vallauris is a fascinating art centre all about ceramics.
 It became famous in the 1950s thanks to Picasso.
 Today a new wave of young creators is taking ceramics to new heights.